PMP Vs. PRINCE2: Which Certification to Choose?June 27, 2021 2022-08-16 7:39

 Let’s face it: PMP® vs PRINCE2® is a never-ending debate among project managers.

 Both the Project Management Professional (PMP®) and PRINCE2® Certifications are highly reputed programs that can validate your project management skills.
-Enables you to understand the key project management concepts and how to implement the principles throughout the project management lifecycle.
+These certifications enable you to understand the key project management concepts and how to implement the principles throughout the project management lifecycle.

-However, becoming a certified project manager would add great value to your career.
+However, becoming a certified project manager is a form of excellence that would add great value to your career.
 Project management certifications not only upgrade your skills but also enhance project performance and employment prospects.

 But which one to choose, let us explore it further.